Grants for senior centers

 Foundations that support senior centers

 Out of all grants made to senior centers, 77% came from small foundations with less than $10 million in assets.
 The top 10 grantmakers accounted for 78% of the dollar-value of grants to senior centers.
-Foundations funding senior centers also made grants to food banks, homeless shelters, multiservice human service organizations, religious organizations, and boys and girls clubs.
+Foundations funding senior centers also made grants to multiservice human service organizations, food banks, emergency assistance programs, food distribution programs, and religious organizations.

 Foundation size